 Other causes of left-sided facial numbness include:

 Left-sided facial numbness is cause for concern.
 It isn’t always caused by a serious medical problem, but you should contact a doctor to be sure.
+If you don’t already have a primary care doctor, the Healthline FindCare tool can help you find a physician in your area.

 If you experience sudden left-sided facial numbness in combination with other stroke symptoms, you should call emergency health services right away.